1992 United Kingdom general election: Results

 This election continued the Conservatives' decline in Northern England, with Labour regaining many seats they had not held since 1979.
 The Conservatives also began to lose support in the Midlands, but achieved a slight increase in their vote in Scotland, where they had a net gain of one seat.
 Labour and Plaid Cymru strengthened in Wales, with Conservative support declining.
 However, in the South East, South West, London and Eastern England the Conservative vote held up, leading to few losses there: many considered Basildon to be indicative of a nouveau riche working-class element, referred to as Essex man, voting strongly Conservative.
 This election is the most recent in which the Conservatives won more seats than Labour in Greater London, at 48 to 35; in the 1997 election, the Conservatives would win only 11.

 For the Liberal Democrats their first election campaign was a reasonable success; the party had worked itself up from a "low base" during its troubled creation and come out relatively unscathed.

 It was Labour's second general election defeat under leader Neil Kinnock and deputy leader Roy Hattersley.
 Both resigned soon after the election, and were succeeded by John Smith and Margaret Beckett respectively.

 Sitting MPs Dave Nellist, Terry Fields, Ron Brown, John Hughes and Syd Bidwell, who had been expelled or deselected by the Labour Party and stood as independents, were all defeated, although in Nellist's case only very narrowly.
-Tommy Sheridan, fighting the election from prison, polled 19%.
+Tommy Sheridan, fighting the election from prison, polled 19% in Glasgow Pollok.